theking2/php-secure-session/README.md

 # php-secure-session
 Test project to test secure cookie sessions.
 Note: in both cases the PHPSESSID is transmitted in none secure HTTP:// connection.
 But in the second case the cookie is __not__ included in the next request where in the first case the session cookie is inluded.
+To test this make sure you disable settings like HTTPS-only on your browser or disable auto redirect to HTTP to HTTPS on your server.
+Like forinstance here [http://php-secure-session.go321.eu](http://php-secure-session.go321.eu/index2.php)
 ## index.php
 The none secured local server (Apache 2.4.54.2 / PHP 8.3.3 / Windows 10) responds with:
 ```